Chapter 17: Shenandoah II: Leadership and Survival

 it as soon as it was taken, only to be fought over again at a later

 date.
-It really didn't matter how formidable my Dogface boys were
+It didn't matter how formidable my Dogface boys were becoming

-becoming under Dick's leadership.
-How detrimental to the communist cause
+under Dick's leadership.
+How detrimental to the communist cause could

-could one battalion be, when the standard procedure for all American
+one Battalion be, when the standard procedure for all American military

-military forces was to relinquish ground as soon as we took it?
-I wrote
+forces was to relinquish ground as soon as we took it?
+I wrote a letter

-a letter home complaining about the stupidity of this very thing, after
+home complaining about the stupidity of this very thing, after being in

-being in country less than two months.
+the country for less than two months.
 If a naive 19-year-old kid could

-recognize this foolishness, how much more so could Hanoi's head honcho,
+recognize this foolishness, how much more could Hanoi's head honcho,

-some of his comrades who didn’t agree with his big battle strategy, but
+eliminate some of his comrades who disagreed with his big battle

-so what?
-There is no such thing as love for others in the higher ranks
+strategy, but so what?
+There is no such thing as love for others in the

-of any totalitarian government.
-Every action at the top is dominated by
+higher ranks of any totalitarian government.
+Every action at the top is

-paranoiac fear and Duan had worked his way to the top by learning how to
+dominated by paranoiac fear, and Duan had worked his way to the top by

-deal with that fear to make it work for him instead of against him.
-It
+learning how to deal with that fear to make it work for him instead of

-was wonderful because there was no one to vote him out of office.
+against him.
+It was terrific because there was no one to vote him out of

 Westmoreland was incompetent, so why did Johnson choose him in